Antacids are over-the-counter (OTC) medications that help neutralize stomach acid.

-Many antacids, such as such as Maalox, Mylanta, Rolaids and Tums, contain calcium.
+Many antacids — including Maalox, Mylanta, Rolaids and Tums — contain calcium.
 If you take too much or take them for longer than directed, you could get an overdose of calcium.
 Too much calcium can cause:

-Excess calcium can also lead to a condition called alkalosis.
+Excess calcium can also lead to alkalosis.
 In this condition, your body doesn’t make enough acid to function properly.

 If you feel like you need to use a lot of an antacid for relief, that might be a sign of another condition.
 If you’ve taken an antacid according to the directions and haven’t gotten relief, talk to your doctor.

 Antacids can interfere with the function of other drugs.
 If you take other medications, check with your doctor or pharmacist before using antacids.

 Some antacids, such as Alka-Seltzer, contain aspirin.
 The Food and Drug Administration issued a safety alert about this type of antacid in June 2016.
 This alert was issued because of reports of serious bleeding related to aspirin-containing antacids.

 If you take another medication that increases your risk of bleeding, such as an anticoagulant or antiplatelet drug, you shouldn’t take these antacids.